Fadcemi/DSA--Data-Analysis-Capstone-Project-2/README.md

 # Recommendation
-•	Gender distribution should be improved in Kaduna, Lagos region.
+•	Gender distribution should be improved in Kaduna region.

-•	Gender distribution should also be improved in Legal, Accounting, Support, Research and developemtent and Product Management department.
+•	Gender distribution should also be improved in Legal, Accounting and Support.

 •	The salary structure should be reviewed to ensure the minimum salary requirement is met.